saifmomin/crc-frontend/README.md

 # rc-frontend
-A Frontend repo for Cloud Resume Challenge.
+A frontend repo for Cloud Resume Challenge.